retrozinndev/JSONutils/README.md

  - Make a JSONFormatter class.

 ## How it works
 JSONutils Library's focus is the `JSON` class.
+Make use of the main class for reading and writing JSONs.

 - **JSON** <br>
 JSONutils' main class.
 When creating a new JSON class instance, searches for the mentioned file.
 If the file exists, then